Updated: July 20th, 2020

-Play foods are pretend play toys that kids can use to simulate food preparation as a part of role playing.
+Play foods are toys that kids can use to simulate food preparation as a part of role-playing.

-Play foods are often used in conjunction with toy cooking sets like play kitchens, BBQ set, etc. They can also be used independently without a cooking toy.
+Play foods are often used in conjunction with toy cooking sets like kids’ kitchens, BBQ set, etc. They can also be used independently without a cooking toy.

 Pretend play foods offer kids at all stages of growth truckloads of benefits.

-They are used to teach the little ones basic knowledge of food, and healthy ways to eat.
+They are used to explain to the little ones basic knowledge of food, and the healthy ways to eat.
 Older kids can use play kitchens as a learning tool for lots of skills and elementary concepts.

 For example, because play foods come in vivid colors, they are used to teach kids color identification and basic math concepts such as counting, addition, and subtraction.